Frequently Asked Questions

 Q. I took classes at another college this summer.
 Have you received my credits?

-A. If you submitted a transcript request with another college, you can review and print your transcript on ISIS.
+A. If you submitted a transcript request with another college, you can review and print your transcript on ONE.UF.
 If the coursework is not showing, please verify with the other college that your transcript request was processed and sent to the UF Office of Admission.
 If it has and if it has been at least a month to allow for mailing, processing and review time, you can check on the status in 201 Criser Hall or you can call 352-392-1365, ext.
 7155.

 Q. Why don't my test scores (AP/IB/SAT/ACT) show up on my transcript?